King Tubby: Career

 In the late 1950s, Jamaican sound systems were becoming popular in Kingston and were developing into enterprising businesses.
 A radio repairman, Tubby found frequent work for the sound systems, as the tropical weather of the Caribbean island (often combined with sabotage by rival sound system owners) led to malfunctions and equipment failure.
 Tubby owned an electrical repair shop on Drumalie Avenue, Kingston, that fixed televisions and radios.
 He built large amplifiers for the local sound systems.
+Tubby continually modified sound-system equipment, incorporating new amplification and speaker technology as well as custom-built components.
+He used separate amplification for bass and treble frequencies and employed specially built or modified equipment to produce echo, reverb and other sound effects.
+Tubby also extensively studied technical literature on sound recording and electronics.
+Mikey Dread recalled that Tubby's knowledge extended beyond the operation of recording equipment to an understanding of its individual components and circuits, as well as the scientific principles of sound.

 In 1961–62 he built his own radio transmitter and briefly ran a pirate radio station playing ska and rhythm and blues which he soon shut down when he heard that the police were looking for the pirate broadcasters.
-Tubby eventually formed his own sound system, Tubby's Hometown Hi-Fi, in 1958.
+Tubby eventually formed his own sound system, Tubby's Hometown Hi-Fi, in 1968.
 It was popular due to the high quality of his equipment, exclusive releases and Tubby's own echo and reverb sound effects, at that point a novelty which had not been created outside of a studio setting.
 The sound also launched the career of U-Roy, its featured toaster.